 New and substantially revised websites

-One of the complexities of the regulations is that they have been written as if a website is published on a specific date and it not updated after that time.
+One of the complexities of the regulations is that they have been written as if a website is published on a specific date and it is not updated after that time.
 In practice most organisations have had websites for many years which are continually updated.
 While “new” websites must meet the accessibility requirement later this year, existing websites get a further 12 months.
-However, the government guidance recognised this and states that:
+However, the government guidance recognises this and states that:

 “if you have made substantial changes to the code, for example to create new features, or if you create a subdomain with its own distinct codebase, it’s likely that these will need to be fully accessible from 23 September 2019.”